Importing module items and datasets using SPL2

 The import syntax is:

-import <item_name> AS <rename> from <source_name>
+import <item_name> as <rename> from <source_name>

 For example, to rename the transactions

-view from the Q1_data
+view from the qtr1_data

 module as qtr1_transactions